-Hon.
-Margaret Nakashuk (interpretation): Thank you, Mr. Speaker.
+(interpretation): Thank you, Mr. Speaker.
 I also thank you for asking those questions.
 We are not quite sure how the year is going to be yet, but we will try to keep track of those things and see where we can improve things.

-They can receive up to an additional \$700 a month without it affecting their income support, and income tax is also excempted.
-Family support is also excempted when they are getting Income Support.
+However, they can receive up to an additional \$700 a month without it affecting their income support, and up to \$3,000 income tax is also exempted.
+That also includes Child Tax, and family support is also exempted when they are getting income support.

-We are going to have to look into the Child First Initiative to see how it is affecting our work.
+However, we are going to have to look into the (interpretation ends) Child First Initiative (interpretation) to see how it is affecting our work.

-Also, medical boarding homes are more full now, and that affects a lot of things, but we will try to keep track of them and see where we can improve things in the future.
+Also, medical boarding homes are fuller now, and that affects a lot of things, but we will try to keep track of them and see where we can improve things in the future.
 Thank you, Mr. Speaker.